Performance-based Design and Lifecycle Cost Analysis of Bridges

 • 9 hours of independent learning activities (quizzes, assignments, and/or a project)

-The course will be delivered fully online via Zoom from June 2nd to June 16th, 2023.
+Lectures are delivered fully online via Zoom.
+Assignments are submitted through the course website.
 Learners are required to achieve 60% or higher on the coursework to earn the credential.

 This is a 30-hour continuing education course and is intended to support the satisfaction of CE requirements as defined and explained in the Guide to Continuing Education Program handbook, section 3.1 (Engineers and Geoscientists British Columbia, 2021, version 1.1, page 6).
 This definition aligns with similar expectations of practicing professionals in many jurisdictions in Canada.